jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 * It is an origin of all the internet cultures emerged after 1980s: sharing, helping each others, and the global friendship without borders
 * ... and it's fun

+^ Amateur radio service is very much restricted, but many people including myself are enjoying it.
+Why?
+One of the reasons is that you can build your own equipments and antennas.
+In professional communications, you can't, because all systems must be approved before using them.
+And amateur radio has been an origin of all the internet-like cultures; sharing, helping each others, and the global friendship without borders.

 ---

 ![original](jj1bdx-packet-radio-1987.JPG)

 # [fit] Me enjoying amateur packet radio, December 1986

+^ This is me on December 1986, about 32 years ago, enjoying text chatting over the radio.
+The technology hasn't been changed much for more than 30 years.

 ---